vantage-sh/docs.vantage.sh/docs/connecting_gcp.md

    5. Attach the role, `BigQuery Data Viewer`
    6. Click the **Save** button
 3. Return to the Vantage GCP onboarding workflow and click the **Next** button

-## Connecting with Terraform

-If you manage your infrastructure with Terraform it is very easy to connect to Vantage.
-During onboarding, instead of following the manual integration process, you can click on the terraform instructions which will give you the IAM Role creation snippets.
-This can be dropped into your Terraform codebase.
-Once this has been deployed you can complete the onboarding workflow.